quicwg/base-drafts/draft-ietf-quic-http.md

 ## Discovering an HTTP/3 Endpoint {#discovery}

-HTTP relies on the notion of an authoritative response: a response that has been determined by (or at the direction of) the origin server identified within the target URI to be the most appropriate response for that request given the state of the target resource at the time of response message origination.
+HTTP relies on the notion of an authoritative response: a response that has been determined to be the most appropriate response for that request given the state of the target resource at the time of response message origination by (or at the direction of) the origin server identified within the target URI.
 Locating an authoritative server for an HTTP URL is discussed in Section 5.4 of
 {{!SEMANTICS}}.

-The "https" scheme associates authority with the ability of a server to use a private key associated with a certificate that the client considers to be trustworthy for the host identified by the authority component of the URL.
-If a server presents a certificate that verifiably applies to the host, along with proof that it controls the corresponding private key, then a client will accept a secured connection to that server as being authoritative for all origins with the same scheme and host.
+The "https" scheme associates authority with possession of a certificate that the client considers to be trustworthy for the host identified by the authority component of the URL.
+If a server presents a certificate and proof that it controls the corresponding private key, then a client will accept a secured connection to that server as being authoritative for all origins with the "https" scheme and a host identified in the certificate.

-When an "https" URI is used within a context that calls for access to the indicated resource, a client MAY attempt access by resolving the host identifier to an IP address, establishing a QUIC connection to that address on the indicated port, and sending an HTTP/3 request message to the server over that secured connection containing the URI's identifying data.
+A client MAY attempt access to a resource with an "https" URI by resolving the host identifier to an IP address, establishing a QUIC connection to that address on the indicated port, and sending an HTTP/3 request message targeting the URI to the server over that secured connection.

 Connectivity problems (e.g., blocking UDP) can result in QUIC connection establishment failure; clients SHOULD attempt to use TCP-based versions of HTTP in this case.

 Servers MAY serve HTTP/3 on any UDP port; an alternative service advertisement always includes an explicit port, and URLs contain either an explicit port or a